microsoft/OSSGadget/src/RecursiveExtractor/README.md

 ## Issues

-If you find any issues with MultiExtractor, please [open an issue](https://github.com/Microsoft/OSSGadget/issues/new) in the [Microsoft/OSSGadget](https://github.com/Microsoft/OSSGadget) repository.
+If you find any issues with RecursiveExtractor, please [open an issue](https://github.com/Microsoft/OSSGadget/issues/new) in the [Microsoft/OSSGadget](https://github.com/Microsoft/OSSGadget) repository.